How to Treat Dry Cuticles

 What Causes Dry Cuticles?

-How To Treat Dry Cuticles
+How to Treat Dry Cuticles

-1. Use a good hand and nail moisturizing cream daily.
+1. Use a good hand and nail moisturising cream daily.
 Winter and dry skin unfortunately go hand in hand, so on a chilly day we recommend carrying ProSpa Protective Hand Serum with you.
 Don’t forget to add a spritz of Moisture Bonding Ceramide Spray to keep hands smooth.

 2. Hydrate, hydrate, and then hydrate some more.
 Water intake is vital for healthy skin, so carry a bottle with you at all times.
 If indoor heating is drying out your skin, it may be worth investing in a humidifier too.

 3. Keep your cuticles pushed back.
 This can help prevent skin tearing and pulling behind the cuticle line.
 To do this, grab your OPI Exfoliating Cuticle Cream and apply a small amount to each nail, leaving it for at least 30 seconds.
 Take a reusable cuticle stick and push back the cuticle on each nail.
 Once you’ve done this, wipe away the loosened cuticle.
 We don’t recommend picking at your cuticles, so only carefully trim any excess skin if you really have to.